 I knew that Wilson was instrumental in ensuring the team had stayed in Buffalo.
 I know the Bills are the heartbeat of Buffalo.
 Reading through those comments still give me chills.
 It wasn’t just a thank you to an owner from fans, but to an owner from the community.
 These internet strangers, people I know without knowing, talked about forever being grateful for their memories tailgating at the Ralph.
 Even after 14 years without the playoffs, the thing that mattered most was that the Bills were in Buffalo.

 The story of my Bills fandom actually starts with a depressing moment in Bills history.
 My dad hates the Cowboys passionately, and that must have rub off on me.
 It was Super Bowl XXVIII, and the Cowboys opened up a 28-10 halftime lead on Buffalo.
-According to legend (aka my parents’ retelling of the story), I walked up to the TV at halftime, said "I’ve seen enough," turned it off, and went to bed.
+According to legend (aka my parents’ retelling of the story, as I remember it presently), I walked up to the TV at halftime, said "I’ve seen enough," turned it off, and went to bed.
 The next night, we were saying our evening prayers, and we ended with the usual line: "… and God bless the Minnesota Vikings."
 Apparently, I thought this wasn’t enough.
 I added, "and the Buffalo Bills too."
 That must have been the turning point.
 I’ve been a Bills fan as long as I can remember.

 For the most part, I’m just every Bills fan.
 I can list the failures and depressing moments.
 The Drew Bledsoe era (I had a jersey!); 2003 starting with an inspiring 31-0 win over New England, only to be bookended by the 31-0 shutout at the end; the 2004 loss to the Steelers JV squad.; the 4-0 start in 2008; the 5-2 start in 2011.
 LOSSman, Captain Checkdown… like every Bills fan, I’ve learned to temper my expectations.
 Believing and loving this team is about leaving yourself vulnerable.
 It’s worth doing, but you do so at your own risk.